top of page

 The silver lining to the dark cloud of inevitable loss in life is that healthy spontaneous mourning not only leads to the healing of a psychic wound, but it can often contribute to personal enrichment.

-Psychotherapy is ideally suited to facilitate such outcomes, and medications, if applied in a way that respects the complicated psychological issues that are at play, can also have a constructive role.
+Psychotherapy is ideally suited to facilitate such outcomes, and medications, if applied in a way that respects the complex psychological issues that are at play, can also have a constructive role.

 Recent Posts